mangrovedao/mangrove-arbitrage/README.md

 # mangrove-arbitrage

 This is a repo for an arbitrage contract, that can execute arbitrage between Uniswap and Mangrove.
-It can either do the arbitrage directly, or it can try and git the need token, if the contract does not have enough liquidity.
+It can either do the arbitrage directly, or it can try and get the needed token, if the contract does not have enough liquidity.

 ## How to use